Whitehall on Lady’s Island

 Image from the Beaufort Civic Master Plan, adopted 2014.

-Today, we are in a much better position to get this development right because we have three new important tools: Beaufort’s Civic Master Plan, adopted in 2014, this summer after 80 public meetings; Lady’s Island Growth Principles; and the Beaufort Code, a zoning code adopted this summer after 80 public meetings.hese guiding documents help describe a vision for Whitehall as a “a fully integrated, mixed-use, pedestrian friendly neighborhood” that can “be a logical extension of downtown [Beaufort] that complements, but does not compete with, the historic core.”
+Today, we are in a much better position to get this development right because we have three new important tools: Beaufort’s Civic Master Plan, adopted in 2014, this summer after 80 public meetings; Lady’s Island Growth Principles; and the Beaufort Code, a zoning code adopted this summer after 80 public meetings.these guiding documents help describe a vision for Whitehall as “a fully integrated, mixed-use, pedestrian friendly neighborhood” that can “be a logical extension of downtown [Beaufort] that complements, but does not compete with, the historic core.”

 What is similar to Whitehall?
 Click here to see similar developments that have components of traditional neighborhoods.

-On Monday, we will ask planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
+We asked planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
 We will continue to ask that developers:

 - Protect trees and view corridors,

 - Facilitate bicycle and pedestrian access to surrounding areas (downtown, Woods Bridge, Beaufort High School, Factory Creek waterfront),

 - Provide park space along the water; and